pablo-clueless/pablo-clueless/README.md

 **I'm Samson**

-I'm a software developer.
+I'm a software engineer.
 I'm based in Lagos, Nigeria.
 I'm a lover of the web and the endless possibilities it brings.
 I'm focused on building awesome digital products and creating beautiful experiences.

 My expertise includes;
 - Js/Ts (React, React-Native, Next.js, Vue, Expressjs, NestJS)